-Grow a Spine & Manage Abrasive Leadership Behavior
+Grow Your Spine & Manage Abrasive Leadership Behavior

 It can't go on - something has to change.
 You've gotten multiple complaints from employees describing how difficult it is to work with this individual.
 You've realized it's not just a simple personality conflict – it's a chronic pattern of abrasive behavior shown toward others, be they subordinates, peers and/or superiors.